isc-projects/stork/doc/user/managing-kea.rst

 If any errors occur during the migration, the summary and list of them are displayed in the "Config Migration" page.
 In this case, the user should fix the errors and re-run the migration process.
-Also if the server would be shut down or restarted during the migration, the migration process may be safely repeated.
+Also, if the server is shut down or restarted during the migration, the process may be safely repeated.

-The migration can be interrupted at any time by clicking the ``Cancel`` button.
+The migration can be interrupted anytime by clicking the ``Cancel`` button.

 Stork migrates the host reservations by sending the command to the Kea.
 The Kea must be configured to use the ``host_cmds`` hook library.
-First the host reservations are recreated in the host database, and then they are removed from the JSON configuration.
+First, the host reservations are recreated in the host database, and then they are removed from the JSON configuration.
 The host reservations are processed in batches of 100 reservations.